Training Year 2016

 4. Program Faculty.
 The COPR faculty consists of military and civilian licensed clinical psychologists at Womack Army Medical Center and JFK Special Warfare Center and School, Ft.
 Bragg, N.C.
 These faculty members provide the majority of the training and supervision for the residents.
 Additional training, consultation and supervisory experiences are provided by adjunct faculty members, to include off-site licensed clinical psychologists, psychiatrists, neurologists, primary care physicians as appropriate for particular activities.

 a.
 The Psychology Faculty Committee meets twice a month.
 The Committee provides guidance, planning, and ongoing evaluation of the Program and assists in formulating policy and designing the curriculum.

 b.
 Membership of the Committee consists of the Program Director (Chairperson), the JFK SWCS Training Director, and all faculty members.
 Adjunct faculty and other individuals substantially involved in training residents may be invited to attend the meetings when appropriate.
 Resident representation/attendance is welcome at the initial portion of the first monthly training committee meeting.

 c.
-The Program Director will be an ABPP board certified psychologist.
+The Program Director will be a licensed clinician psychologist.
 Core and mini-rotation supervisors will be licensed clinical, health or neuropsychologists with a minimum of two years postdoctoral experience and a minimum of 1 year experience practicing in a military setting.
 Every effort will be made to assign the most senior military officers as core supervisors, particularly in the operational psychology rotation.

 d.
 Minutes of the committee meetings are maintained in the Department of Behavioral Health, Psychology Service files.